Skip to content

 1) Identify the Lie

 What is the misbelief in this statement?
-If you share your beliefs with someone else, whether it be about religion or politics or just a simple opinion about what the theme should be for your junior class prom, someone will disagree.
+If you share your beliefs with someone else, whether it be about religion or politics or just a simple opinion about what the theme should be for your junior class prom, someone might disagree.
 That’s the truth.

 The lie comes when you tell yourself it would be horrible if they disagreed.

 Is it really horrible if someone disagrees with you?
 Uncomfortable maybe, but will you survive?
 Do you really have to be loved by everybody in order to be happy?
-Think of all the ways someone who believes this would be paralyzed in life!
+Think of all the ways someone who believes this would be paralyzed in life.

 2) Remove the Lie